Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 The answer to the question that's on all of our minds lies in the preparation.
 "Prep will be important to make our curls last longer," Moore stresses.
 Aligning with Petty's comments about allowing the hair to cool, she recommends: "Clip each curl in place while it cools down to help it set and apply a generous amount of flexible hold hairspray to maintain the style throughout the day."

-Petty also recommends styling non-freshly washed hair to get a stronger hold.
+Petty also recommends styling on hair that isn't freshly washed for a stronger hold.
 "For even better results, curl your hair on the second or third day after shampooing," she says.
 "Dirtier hair can hold a curl better.
 If your hair feels greasy, you can always use a dry shampoo beforehand."

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.